sakkke/book-template/README.md

 ## Quick Start

-[Create a new repository with using Book Template][use-book-template].
+1. [Create a new repository with using Book Template][use-book-template].
+2. Open a generated repository in [GitHub Codespaces][github-codespaces].

 ## Requirements